akshayj2518/Spring_Security_Basic_Auth/README.md

-# Spring Boot Security Demo
+# Spring Boot Security Basic Authentication Demo

 This is a simple Spring Boot application demonstrating **Spring Security** concepts like:
 - Basic Authentication